 Here are two simplified tips on identifying a suitable commercial lawyer to represent you to negotiate the Terms of the Lease: –

-- A good lawyer with relevant industry experience would tell you that sometimes it is best to walk away from a deal (Lease Agreement) and not be emotionally attached to it.
+- A good lawyer with relevant industry experience would tell you that sometimes it is best to avoid a deal (Lease Agreement) and not be emotionally attached to it.

-- A lousy lawyer would act as your mouthpiece and doesn’t offer any advice (because they have no clue about your industry).
-And at times, they feel intimidated by the Vendor’s Lawyer and end up persuading you to accept their terms.
+- A lousy lawyer would only act as your mouthpiece and doesn’t offer any strategic advice (because they have no clue about your industry).
+And at times, they even feel intimidated by the Vendor’s Lawyer and persuade you to accept their terms.

 It takes discipline and self-control to refrain from overspending.